All Episodes

 Just let the war zone.

-What do you expect?
+What do you expect to get out on?

-Or the Queen Elizabeth II, whatever the hell it is.
+Or the Queen Elizabeth II?

-At any rate, uh uh, ladies and gentlemen, I have photo here.
+At any rate, ladies and gentlemen, I have a photo here, and we're going to put this on our website.

 Got something in one of his hands.

-Looks on as his son Glenn Wright and his friends Jim Nasser, second left, and his brother Jeff, all from Scranton, Pennsylvania, sunbathe on the deck of the Orient Queen cruise ship, with the Beirut skyline in the background and the port of the capital Beirut in Lebanon.
+Looks on as his son Glenn, Wright, and his friends Jim Nasser, second left, and his brother Jeff, all from Scranton, Pennsylvania, sunbathe on the deck of the Orient Queen cruise ship with the Beirut skyline in the background and the port of the capital, Beirut, in Lebanon.

-And they are sunbathed jeans and cutoffs are rolled up, look like they're drinking beer.
+They're rolled up, look like they're drinking beer.

-Uh a little card table out there on the deck of the ship.
+A little card table out there on the deck of the ship.

-Really, uh really tough, tough, tough tootie.
+Really, really tough, tough, tough tuti.

-She's by the way from Long Branch, New Jersey.
+She's, by the way, from Long Branch, New Jersey.

-But Marinachio said that she was pleased the U.S. government had provided food for Americans aboard her ferry, although she said it disturbed her that others were hungry and there wasn't enough to go around.
+But Marinakio said that she was pleased the U.S. government had provided food for Americans aboard her ferry, although she said it disturbed her that others were hungry and there wasn't enough to go around.

-The U.S. Navy SEALs pulled alongside the ferry on which this babe was uh getting out of town to deliver boxes of chicken sandwiches.
+The U.S. Navy SEALs pulled alongside the ferry on which this babe was getting out of town to deliver boxes of chicken sandwiches.

-That's where they got their food, and that's just complaining, but there wasn't nothing going around.
+And that's just complaining, but there wasn't anything going around.

-And when the well I don't know how many were on the ship, sixteen hundred or something or twelve hundred, whatever it was.
+I don't know how many were on this ship, 1,600 or something, or 1,200, whatever it was.

 And that actually made a big stink on the boat because people who weren't American citizens are trying to get the food.

-Other people were screaming it's for Americans only.
+Other people were screaming, it's for Americans only.

 Show your passport.